Asymptotic behavior of CLS estimators for unstable INAR(2) models: Introduction

-In this paper the asymptotic behavior of the CLS estimators of the autoregressive and stability parameters for unstable \INARtwo\ models is described, see our main results in Section \ref{section_main_results}.
-The study of unstable INAR(2) models can be considered as the first step of examining general unstable INAR(p) processes and critical branching processes.
+where \ $(\cW_t)_{t\geq0}$ \ is a standard Wiener process and \ $\distr$ \ denotes convergence in distribution.
+Here \ $n (\hvarrho_n(\bY_n) - 1)$ \ is known as the Dickey--Fuller statistics.
+In this paper the asymptotic behavior of the CLS estimators of the autoregressive and the stability parameters and of the mean of the innovation for unstable \INARtwo\ models is described (see our main results in Section \ref{section_main_results}) which can be considered as a first step of examining this question for general unstable INAR(p) processes and more generally for critical multitype branching processes.
+We call the attention that in case of unstable INAR(2) processes new types of limit distribution occur (see Theorem \ref{main}) compared to those of unstable AR($p$) processes.

 First we recall \INARtwo\ models.
 Let \ $\ZZ_+$, \ $\NN$, \ $\RR$ \ and \ $\RR_+$ \ denote the set of non-negative integers, positive integers, real numbers and non-negative real numbers, respectively.
-Every random variable will be defined on a fixed probability space \ $(\Omega,\cA,\PP)$.
+Every random variable will be defined on a fixed probability space \ $(\Omega, \cA, \PP)$.

 \begin{Def} Let \ $(\vare_k)_{k\in\NN}$ \ be an independent and identically distributed (i.i.d.) sequence of non-negative integer-valued random variables, and let \ $(\alpha, \beta) \in [0,1]^2$. \ An \INARtwo\ time series model with autoregressive parameters \ $(\alpha, \beta)$ \ and innovations \ $(\vare_k)_{k\in\NN}$ \ is a stochastic process \ $(X_k)_{k \geq -1}$ \ given by